ServiceNow/azimuth/docs/docs/getting-started/c-run.md

 This page guides you through the process of running the app on your data and pipelines, using Docker.
 Different dataset and text classification models can be supported in Azimuth.

+!!! info

+    Azimuth supports specifying **no pipelines**, to only perform dataset analysis.
+It also supports supplying **mulitple pipelines**, to allow for quick comparison.
+However, only one dataset per config is allowed.

 The **simplest scenario** is if you have a [**HuggingFace (HF)**](http://www.huggingface.co) **dataset** and **model**.
 For the sake of simplicity, we explain the instructions to run the app with this scenario.
 If your use case is more complex, the following resources will show you how